 Next, cut 2-3 single flowers from your hydrangea.

-Glue the single flowers to the top of your burlap block.
+Then glue the single flowers to the top of your burlap block.

 Now, cover the flower stems with a small piece of the excess burlap you trimmed in step 15.